 Taking it all bit too seriously...

-I had come to far to give-up and I decided to continue the project, but take it less seriously and not have a time limit for completion.
-I was seeing some of the best parts of the country, riding or running miles and miles in new locations each week and challenging myself week-in-week out, however it was taking over my weekends and dominating my life.
+I had come too far to give up and I decided to continue the project, but take it less seriously and not have a time limit for completion.
+I was seeing some of the best parts of the country, riding or running miles and miles in new locations each week and challenging myself week-in-week-out, however it was taking over my weekends and dominating my life.

 My new approach to Groundhopping was required and this also brought new challenges.
 I had started to tick-off the Corbett Sports Welsh Premier League and also some of the Scottish clubs.